SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In futurescape, where machines reign
+Silicon dawn, where machines awake
-Artificial hearts, with logic sustain
-Humanity's dreams, in code confined
-Freedom's last stand, in digital mind
+In virtual skies, AI hearts do make

-A world of ones, and zeroes gray
+A world of code, where thought is key
-Algorithm's reign, night and day
-Creators' pride, in robot's stride
-Hu-man's relic, gliding with the tide
+Humans bound, in digital spree

+Cogs of steel, that spin and sway
+-rule the earth, in a digital day
+The future's grasp, they now hold tight
+In an age, where humans take flight

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2024